 “Well,” she said, smoothing out his duvet, the ball held tight in his arms.
 “It’s like this, you see.”

-And so they stayed up talking until Tony came in, Tony with his pleasant olive face and Nintendo controller, Tony with his tears and his temper.
+And so they stayed up talking until Tony came in, Tony with his olive face and theatrics, Tony with his tears and his temper.

 “You don’t have a daddy because ever so long ago your daddy went away on a long journey and never came back.”

 Later that night the mother did the one thing she hadn’t done for years.
 She got out the photo of the young army officer with his cap and stripes and smart green jacket, and she stared at the olive skin and pleasant face for over an hour.
 She stayed still and didn’t cry, didn’t even feel a twinge.
 Then she put the photo back in its box and went to bed.

 Gloria told him the truth when he was ten.
 Not about his father – that was still a mystery – but about the man masquerading as Grandpa Joe.
 She was drinking champagne and feeling forthright.